diogobaltazar/demos/it/de.md

 databricks-serverless.spark-cluster.databricks.azure.cloud
 + a spark-cluster designed for high concurrency
-+ each user accesses a shared pool of resources, granting isolation for the user spark environment delta-lake.databricks.azure.cloud
++ each user accesses a shared pool of resources, granting isolation for the user spark environment idempotent optimize.databricks.azure.cloud
++ Optimize the layout of data stored in DBFS.
+Optionally optimize a subset of data or colocate data by column. delta-lake.databricks.azure.cloud
 + a data lake is difficult to manage
 + open-source storage layer that adds features/structure to data lake files: